How to setup a .NET MAUI Discrete Slider?

-Step 2: Add the Syncfusion.Maui.Sliders NuGet to the project from nuget.org by opening the NuGet package manager in Visual Studio, then search for Syncfusion.Maui.Sliders and install it.
+Step 2: Add the Syncfusion.Maui.Sliders NuGet package to your project from nuget.org.
+Open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Sliders and install it.

 Step 3: In the MauiProgram.cs file, register the Syncfusion.Maui.Core handler as shown in the following code.